 The Rebelle Rally is the first women’s off-road navigation rally in the United States.
-This October marked the rally’s fifth anniversary, with competitors from all over the US and Canada heading out to the California desert for this 8-day, 1,200-mile event.
+This October 2021 marks the rally’s sixth anniversary, with competitors from all over the US and Canada heading out to the California desert for this 8-day, 1,200-mile event.
 Teams of two competed in a wide range of vehicles, using nothing but topographical maps, compasses and sheer grit to navigate their way through the rugged terrain.
 Here’s everything you need to know about the Rebelle Rally.

 Running the Rally